IASD Dream Study Groups Program

 Welcome to the IASD Dream Study Groups Program!

-- The cost for participation in the DSGP, $50 for IASD members and $75 for non-members, will include:
+- The cost for participation in the DSGP, $50 for IASD members and $75 for non-members, includes:

 - Access to the "DSGP Tea Room", a global forum for dreamers.

-- Access to our three Foundation Series Courses, detailed below.
+- Access to either the DSGP Foundation Series, or the DSGP Research Series courses, detailed below.

-- A one-year membership in a hosted Dream Study Group where members will interact on forums and discuss course content over the year.
+- A one-year membership in either series, where members will interact on forums and discuss course content over the year.

 All members of the DSGP must read and agree to honor the IASD Principles of Community.